 Updated annually, the Assessment Roll is a listing of all assessments for all properties in the RM of Nipawin and it determines the value of the properties.

 A Notice of Assessment is an official document mailed to a property owner that contains information shown on the Assessment Roll for that property.

-No. Only property owners that have a change in their property assessment or tax classification from the previous year will receive a notice of Assessment.
+In 2021 it is a revalue year.
+So yes every property gets an assessment notice sent out.
+Revalue year happens every four years.
+In the years between revalue only property owners that have a change in their property assessment or tax classification from the previous year will receive a notice of Assessment.

 We encourage every property owner to review information shown on their Notice of Assessment since the value shown on it is used to calculate your property taxes.

 You can only file an appeal concerning your assessment when the Assessment Roll is open for inspection.
 Typically the Roll is open a minimum of 30 days in early spring; however, in a revaluation year the Roll is open for a minimum of 60 days.

 First, a methodology is applied to calculate the assessed value of a property.
 The methodology varies according to different types of properties.